-\begin{proof} Without loss of generality we may assume there is a set of $k/12$ vertices $B \subset V_2$ each having $f^-$-value at most $100k$ and each being incident to at least $k/200$ backward edges that are $k/100$-heavy.
-Let $H$ be the subgraph of these $k/100$-heavy edges and let $A \subset V_1$ be the end-points of them in $V_1$.
-Partition $A$ into $A_1$ and $A_2$ where
+\begin{proof} Since case (ii) of \cref{lem:initialconfig} occurs we may assume, without loss of generality, that there is a set of $k/12$ vertices $A \subset V_1$ each having forward degree at most $100k$ and each being incident to at least $k/200$ forward edges that are $k/100$-heavy.
+Let $H$ be the subgraph of these $k/100$-heavy edges and let $B \subset V_2$ be the end-points of them in $V_2$.
+Partition $B$ into $B_1$ and $B_2$ where

-Note that each edge between $B$ and $A_2$ is a $200tk$-booster.
-In particular, if $k/800$ of the vertices of $B$ have $k/800$ neighbours in $A_2$, then these vertices satisfy the conclusion of the lemma with $r = 100k$.
-Otherwise, there is a set $B' \subset B$ of at least $k/13$ vertices such that $e_H(b, A_1) \geq k/400$ for all $b \in B'$.
+Note that each edge between $A$ and $B_2$ is a $200tk$-booster.
+In particular, if $k/800$ of the vertices of $A$ have $k/800$ neighbours in $B_2$, then these vertices satisfy the conclusion of the lemma with $r = 100k$.
+Otherwise, there is a set $A' \subset A$ of at least $k/13$ vertices such that $e_H(a, B_1) \geq k/400$ for all $a \in A'$.

 Let